- Obtaining an official report of death of a U.S. Citizen

 While the Institute of Forensic Medicine is a Government of Israel agency under the Ministry of Health, the latter two are private companies.
 By law, private companies must bring embalmed remains to the Institute for inspection and issuance of a non-infectious disease certificate.

 While not legal under Jewish law, cremation is permissible under Israeli civil law.
-There is one cremation facility in Israel:
+There are a couple of cremation facilities in Israel and no cremation facilities in the West Bank and Gaza:

 1-800-333-188 (within Israel)